 Fasting Blood Sugar

-This reading is done first thing in the morning before you have breakfast (at least 8 h after your last meal).
+This reading is done first thing in the morning before you have breakfast and at least 8 hours after your last meal.
 A target fasting blood sugar is less than 5.3 mmol/L.

 After a meal